dzmanto/linux-bing-wallpaper/README.md

 # Linux Bing Wallpaper Shell Scripts

-It sets the <a href="http://www.bing.com">bing</a> wallpaper of the day as your Mac OSX or linux desktop.
+It sets the <a href="http://www.bing.com">bing</a> wallpaper of the day as your Mac OSX® or linux desktop.

 It supports Mac OSX®, Ubuntu Unity®, GNOME (2 and 3) KDE4, and XFCE4.